I’ll be honest. February is a quiet month in Vienna, with only a few annual events and festivals.

 Top activities in February 2025

-Those queues and crowds get even less during the so-called Semesterferien (February 3rd to 9th): a week-long break between semesters when Vienna’s schools all go on holiday.
+Those queues get even shorter during the so-called Semesterferien (February 3rd to 9th): a week-long break between semesters when Vienna’s schools all go on holiday.

 A lot of Viennese take off with the kids for the Semesterferien (to ski, for example), leaving even more space for the rest of us.